JaeNahm421/test1/eng/Manual.md

 ```

 1. Open up the command prompt on your computer.

-2. Use command cd(command directory) and cd .. to navigate through the files and find your github folder
+2. Use command cd(command directory) and cd .. to navigate through the files and find your github folder.

+   Type in ls to determine the files inside of your directory.

+   Examples: Typing in ls in amsesm:~ username$ would show
+   Applications	Documents	Library		Music		Public

+   Desktop		Downloads	Movies		Pictures

+   The command cd Documents would put you in the Documents folder.

+   The command cd .. would put you out of Documents and back to your username folder.

+   The github folder will automatically download in the documents folder unless stated otherwise.
+There is where all your Altibase repositories will go.

 3. Use command git clone (copied link) to put the repository in desired folder.
    (This will put a copy of the repository in the folder)

+   Type in the command ls to determine the name of the repository.

+   Example: If done correctly, GitHub/Documents should give you the following Altibase folders:

+   Manuals			ReleaseNotes

+   PatchNotes		Technical Documents

-4. Input any desired files and changes into said folder.
+4. Input any desired files and changes through your desired code writing program.

 5. Use command git status to identify any untracked files in the folder.
+   Changing this file would give a message like this:

+   On branch master

+   Your branch is up to date with 'origin/master'.

+   Changes not staged for commit:

+     (use "git add <file>..." to update what will be committed)

+     (use "git checkout -- <file>..." to discard changes in working directory)

+   ​	modified:   Manual.md

+   no changes added to commit (use "git add" and/or "git commit -a")

-6. Use command git add (desired files) to add the changes to the repository.
+6. Use command git add (desired files) or git add ..(to add all changes) to add changes to the repository.

 7. Use command git commit (-m “ “ to input any messages) to lock desired changes to the repository.

+   (Press the esc button and then type :wq to escape the message line if do not put a message after the -m command and wish to escape the message that it prompts you to make)

+   Example:

+   \# Please enter the commit message for your changes.
+Lines starting

+   \# with '#' will be ignored, and an empty message aborts the commit.

+   \#

+   \# On branch master

+   \# Your branch is up to date with 'origin/master'.

+   \#

+   \# Changes to be committed:

+   \#       modified:   Manual.md

+   \#

+   \# Changes not staged for commit:

+   \#       modified:   Manual.md

+   \#

 8. Use command git push to add the desired changes to the Altibase github.

 ```